 If you have your target group well in mind and a clear feeling for them, think about the best way to reach your readers.
 This way, recipients will get exactly the information they need and your message is guaranteed to get through!

-– Ineke Methner, Head of Marketing
+– Ineke Methner, Marketing Manager

 The world is tending toward “VUCA” with increasing complexity in more and more areas.
 Companies that want to be successful under these circumstances can no longer avoid the topic of simplicity.
 Take a deeper dive into the exciting topic of simplification in a business context and download our informative whitepaper.